-A. PLAT REQUIREMENTS
+A. PLAT REOUIREMENTS

 At a minimum, a plat should identify lot lines and dimensions, the locations of streets and alleys, utility easements, and dedications of parks and other areas designated for public use.
-Local subdivision regulations often require additional details on plats, such as topographical lines at specified intervals, building setback lines, street construction details, inset maps showing the overall location of the subdivision, existing buildings, and the names of adjacent property owners.
+Local subdivision regulations, however, often require additional details on plats, such as topographical lines at specified intervals, building setback lines, street construction details, inset maps showing the overall location of the subdivision, existing buildings, and the names of adjacent property owners.
 Each city's adopted subdivision rules and regulations establish the level of required detail on a plat.
 An approved plat is recorded with the county.
 To be recorded, the plat must:

-- (1) Describe the subdivision by metes and bounds; - (2) Locate the subdivision with respect to a corner of the survey or tract: - (3) Identify the dimensions of the subdivision and each street, alley, park, and other portion to be dedicated to the public use or the use of abutting property owners; and - (4) Contain a jurat or acknowledgement similar to a deed.7
+- (1)describe the subdivision by metes and bounds; - (2)locate the subdivision with respect to a corner of the survey or tract; - identify the dimensions of the subdivision and each street, alley, park, and (3) other portion to be dedicated to the public use or the use of abutting property owners; and - must contain a jurat or acknowledgement similar to a deed.7 (4)